 Growing Plumeria Plants from Seed vs. Young Nursery Plants

-You may be wondering if you should buy plumeria from seed or by planting young nursery plants.
+You may wonder if you should buy plumeria from seed or by planting young nursery plants.

 The main consideration with plumeria seeds is that they can be hard to find.
-Not many stores stock them, so you may need to ask a fellow gardener who already has plumerias growing in their garden.
+Not many stores stock them, so you may need to ask a fellow gardener with plumerias growing in their garden.
 You can harvest seeds in the spring or take cuttings at this time for propagation.

 Buying pre-planted plumerias may be an easier choice.
 Just visit a local nursery to see if they have any in stock.
-Be sure to inspect the plant before purchase to ensure it’s healthy and thriving.
+Inspect the plant before purchase to ensure it’s healthy and thriving.

 What to Do Before Planting

-It’s a good idea to consider where you want to plant your plumeria before bringing it home.
-Plumerias need to grow in a spot that receives at least six hours of direct sunlight every day.
+Before bringing your plumeria home, consider where you want to plant it.
+Plumerias need to grow in a spot that receives at least six hours of direct sunlight daily.

 You’ll also want to learn a bit about this plant’s care needs and the tools required.
 For example, you’ll need to water the plant at least once a week during its growing season.